Treatment of hand tumours

 AFTER-TREATMENT: depending on findings, suture removal after 10 – 12 days

-PRESENTABILITY, RETURN TO WORK: depending on profession, often after as few as 5 days
+PRESENTABILITY, RETURN TO WORK: depending on occupation, often after as few as 5 days

 SPORT: after complete healing